 - MBQIP Measures Under Consideration (MUCs) were released for public comment and the comment period closed on February 28, 2023.
-FORHP's goal is to develop a more robust, rural-relevant measure core set for MBQIP. - FORHP, in partnership with RQITA, are in the process of reviewing all comments closely before announcing decisions about measure adoption into MBQIP (expect to announce in May). - MUCs that are deemed feasible for MBQIP implementation would become part of a menu of measures available for reporting (Note: not all measures adopted are expected to be reported.
+FORHP's goal is to develop a more robust, ruralrelevant measure core set for MBQIP. - FORHP, in partnership with RQITA, are in the process of reviewing all comments closely before announcing decisions about measure adoption into MBQIP (expect to announce in May). - MUCs that are deemed feasible for MBQIP implementation would become part of a menu of measures available for reporting (Note: not all measures adopted are expected to be reported.
 The menu simply provides more options and flexibility for states to work with CAHs in meeting their quality improvement goals)

-Flex Programs are expected to work closely with CAHs to determine which MBQIP measures must be the substitution of the Health & Human So
+Flex Programs are expected to work closely with CAHs to determine which MBQIP measures m the expanded menu would be feasible for their CAHs to report